Home » A Step-By-Step Guide for Writing a Nonprofit Newsletter

 Similar to creative names for volunteer programs, a witty newsletter title will add a touch of fun and marketability.
 Plus, a title will help you stand out in your readers’ inboxes.
 Check out this article for some noteworthy newsletter-naming strategies.
 We recommend picking something with alliteration, a rhyme, or a good pun (who doesn’t like a pun?).
 Start by brainstorming all of the words you associate with your organization.

 Here are a few nonprofit newsletter ideas to get you started:

 According to MailChimp, nothing deters readers more than those hard-selling phrases like “percent off” or “help us” or “REMINDER!”
 These subject lines feel impersonal because they usually take the form of ads sent to everyone.

 Instead, use subject lines that appeal to your unique audience.
 Include the title of your newsletter in your email subject, followed by a compelling “sneak peek” of what’s included in this month’s edition.

 Newsletters must be sent regularly in order to maintain readership.
-For example, United Way of Southeastern Michigan sends a monthly newsletter, which might be a realistic goal to start with.
+For example, this United Way sends a monthly newsletter, which might be a realistic goal to start with.
 Publish too often and you may struggle to sustain your efforts; publish less frequently and readers may forget about you.
 To ensure that your newsletter is published on time each month, create a publication calendar, and plan to send it on the same day each month (maybe the first Tuesday morning of the month!).

 If a monthly goal is not achievable for your organization, consider publishing a nonprofit quarterly newsletter.
 This will allow your staff (or volunteers) ample time to create compelling content, without stretching your organization’s resources too thin.
 And finally, don’t forget to publish an annual newsletter, at a minimum, to showcase all of the great things you’ve done in the community throughout the year!